sysadmin0815/RDWeb-Bot-Protection/README.md

 ## Disclaimer
 All information and code is provided as is without any warranty!!<br>
 **Always backup** your files before doing changes.
 Prefered, test the changes in a dev environment first.<br>
-The code was **successfully tested on Windows Server 2019** with RDWeb and IIS Role installed.
+The code was **successfully tested on Windows Server 2019** with RDWeb and IIS Role installed.<br>

+> [!CAUTION]
+> Do not replace the files on your server with copy & paste!
+This repo contains code snippets only.
+Modify the files on your server.

 ## How to implement
 Root directory is C:\Windows\Web\